The Stalin Affair

 In the summer of 1941, Hitler invaded the Soviet Union, shattering what Stalin had considered an ironclad partnership.
 There were real fears that Stalin’s forces would be defeated or that the Soviet leader would once again strike a deal with Hitler.
 Either eventuality would spell catastrophe for both Britain and the United States.

-Enter Averell Harriman: a railroad magnate and, at the start of the war, the fourth-richest man in America.
+Enter W. Averell Harriman: a railroad magnate and, at the start of the war, the fourth-richest man in America.
 At Roosevelt’s behest he traveled to Britain to serve as a liaison between the president and Churchill and to spearhead what became known as the Harriman Mission.
 Together with his fashionable young daughter Kathy, an unforgettable cast of British diplomats, and Churchill himself, he would eventually manage to wrangle Stalin into the partnership the Allies needed to defeat Hitler.

 Based on unpublished diaries, letters, and secret reports, The Stalin Affair reveals troves of new material about the path to Allied victory, full of vivid scenes between celebrated and infamous World War II figures.

-Includes eight-page, color photograph insert.
+Includes eight-page, black & white photograph insert.

 From internationally bestselling historian Giles Milton comes the remarkable true story of the motley group of Allied men and women who worked to manage Stalin’s mercurial, explosive approach to...